JoeMulc/Breakout/README.md

 18:53 bug fixes - forward declaration in ball cpp and initial view fixed 19:00 screenshake added to more ball collisions
-19:02 looking over powerup implementation, plan to add more powerups
+19:02 looking over powerup implementation, plan to add more powerups 19:22 camera flip class added - functionality needs to be added